Heimdal

 CyberArk

 But with scale comes challenges.
-The pricing and ease of use of CyberArk products, for instance, are often cited as drawbacks.
+The pricing and ease of use of CyberArk products, for instance, are cited as drawbacks.
 At the same time, some legacy features like privileged session management (PSM) now lag behind competitors.

 The majority of CyberArk PAM features are available through their main product, Privileged Access Manager.
 Customers can also extend its features through separate services, such as: